Location: Downtown Las Vegas

 Addition of a gym helps here.

 Saving money is fun!

 The fabled history of the El Cortez dates all the way back to 1941 when it was built by JK Houssels with 59 rooms and a small casino.
 Houssels sold it in 1946 to none other than Bugsy Siegel.
 It went through a series of owners landing eventually with one of the most famous names in the casino industry, Jackie Gaughan.
 Although he no longer owned the place, he lived in the penthouse atop the hotel tower until his death in March of 2014.
-Gaughan could regularly be seen in the casino or the restaurants, chatting amiably with customers who are on a first name basis with him.
+Gaughan could regularly be seen in the casino or the restaurants, chatting amiably with customers who were on a first name basis with him.

 While the hotel was never a “first rate” property, it had been a solid performer in the Downtown arena until the neighborhood around it declined.
 The crowded, somewhat dingy, and smoky casino mainly lured an older, locals audience and the rooms were little more than basic accommodations.

 It’s amazing what throwing a few million dollars at a building and its surroundings can accomplish.